-Almanac User GuidePhorge User Documentation (Application User Guides)
+Almanac User GuidePhorge Administrator and User Documentation (Application User Guides)

 Using Almanac to manage devices and services.

 Almanac is a device and service inventory application.
 It allows you to create lists of devices and services that humans and other applications can use to keep track of what is running where.

 Almanac is an infrastructure application that will normally be used by administrators to configure advanced Phorge features.
 In most cases, normal users will very rarely interact with Almanac directly.